Pazhassi Raja

 Kerala Varma Pazhassi Raja (/ml/) (3 January 1753 – 30 November 1805), also known as Cotiote Rajah and Pychy Rajah, was the de facto head of the Kottayam Kingdom (Note: anglicised as 'Cotiote'; not to be confused with present day region in central Kerala comprising the Kottayam district) in the Malabar region of Kerala between 1774 and 1805.
-His struggles with the British East India Company is known as the Cotiote War.
-Pazhassi's rebellion against the British is often touted as one of the earliest acts of freedom fight in India.
+His struggle against the British East India Company is known as the Cotiote War, for which he has been touted as one of the earliest freedom fighters in India.
 He earned the epithet "Kerala Simham" ("Lion of Kerala") on account of his martial exploits.